dotnet/docs/docs/core/extensions/logging.md

 # Logging in .NET

 .NET supports a logging API that works with a variety of built-in and third-party logging providers.
 This article shows how to use the logging API with built-in providers.
-All of the code examples shown in this article are from .NET apps.
-The logging-specific parts of these code snippets apply to any .NET app that uses the [Generic Host](generic-host.md).
+The code examples shown in this article apply to any .NET app that uses the [Generic Host](generic-host.md).

 ## Create logs